-Millions of people worldwide are vegans because of their love for animals or simply because they prefer the food.
+Millions of people worldwide are vegans because of their love for animals or simply because they prefer the food (check out our vegan recipes to see how amazing it can be).
 Some of those vegans are athletes, and even though many experts believe such a diet could negatively impact their athleticism, most of the athletes have benefited from a much healthier lifestyle that has improved their ability to shine on the big stage.
 Which athletes are enjoying their vegan lifestyle?

 If you’re a big football fan you’ll know who ex-NFL player Ricky Williams is and how much interest he has in vegetarian food.
 He’s one of the few athletes in the world that even owns vegan-based restaurants to show his love and desire for a healthier lifestyle.